hanxiaomax/Learncpp_CN/docs/9-10-Pass-by-address-part-2.md

 The definition of preprocessor macro `NULL` is not defined by the language standard.
 It can be defined as `0`, `0L`, `((void*)0)`, or something else entirely.

-In lesson [8.9 -- Introduction to function overloading](https://www.learncpp.com/cpp-tutorial/introduction-to-function-overloading/), we discussed that functions can be overloaded (multiple functions can have the same name, so long as they can be differentiated by the number or type of parameters).
+In lesson [[8-9-Introduction-to-function-overloading|8.9 - 函数重载]]we discussed that functions can be overloaded (multiple functions can have the same name, so long as they can be differentiated by the number or type of parameters).
 The compiler can figure out which overloaded function you desire by the arguments passed in as part of the function call.

 When using `0` or `NULL`, this can cause problems: